Ludoviccccc/IMGEPforMCPusingLLMs/README.md

 # Results for POP-IMGEP with python function mutator

-I can't show you interesting results with llms yet.
+I can't produce interesting results with llms yet.
 Let's take a look at results for a short imgep with a mutation operator implemented as a python function.
 We can compare these results with a random exploration, meaning that for a same budget `N >>1`, we generate random assembly code at each iteration.
+See code `random_exploration.main.py`.
 The results are easy to interpret i.e the more we see columns and the longer they are, the better is the exploration.
 Pictures bellow suggest that POP-IMGEP outperforms the random exploration.